matt-forster/LIIS/README.md

 #### Installation

 LIIS requires a webserver with rewrite capability.
 The application was created on an Apache2 webserver and has .htaccess files included in the directories.
+Because many web servers have unique setups and security preferences, there is no wizard included to install the website.
+Editing some base options and files is required to have the LIIS work.
+If you have any questions, contact the developer.

 **Dependencies**:
 - Not Included: